autonomousmobilerobots/MatlabToolbox/MatlabCreateRaspPiRealSenseDebug/README.txt

 All the functions that communicate directly with the create will still work in this mode.

-The full MatlabiRobotCreateRaspPi toolbox needs to be in the Matlab path for this to work.
+The full MatlabToolbox needs to be in the Matlab path for this to work.